db47h/ngaro/README.md

 its performance when running tests/core.rx is slightly better than with the reference implementations:

-	1.20s for this implementation, compiled with Go 1.7rc6.
+	1.17s for this implementation, compiled with Go 1.7rc6.
 	1.30s for the reference Go implementation, compiled with Go 1.7rc6 2.22s for the reference C implementation, compiled with gcc-5.4 -O3 -fomit-frame-pointer

 For all intents and purposes, the VM behaves according to the specification.
 With one exception: if you implement custom opcodes, be aware that for performance reasons, the PC (aka.
 Instruction Pointer) is not incremented in a single place; rather each opcode deals with the PC as needed.
-Users of custom opcodes will need to take care of updating the PC accordingly.
+Implementors of custom opcodes will need to take care of updating the PC accordingly.
 This should be of no concern to other users, even with custom I/O  handlers.
-Should you find that the VM does not behave according to the spec, please file a bug report.
+Should you find out that the VM does not behave according to the spec, please file a bug report.